Cray-HPE/hms-hbtd/TheoryOfOperation.md

 able to function autonomously and without regard to other replicas, the heartbeat information is stored in ETCD.

-Heartbeats are sent to the */heartbeat* endpoint in the HBTD RESTful API.
+Heartbeats are sent to the */heartbeat* endpoints in the HBTD API.
-Inbound heartbeats are load balanced by the Kubernetes network, so they are delivered to the HBTD replicas in a round-robin fashion.
+Heartbeats sent by components are load balanced by the Kubernetes network, so they are delivered to the HBTD replicas in a round-robin fashion.

 Upon receipt of a heartbeat, HBTD looks up the heartbeat record for that node in ETCD.
 If no record exists, one is created and a **Heartbeat